-Bank of Canada decision tomorrow: the lock decision tree before the announcement
+Bank of Canada April 29: held at 2.25 per cent, the lock decision tree before and after

 The bond-market context

 Canadian fixed mortgage rates do not track the Bank of Canada policy rate directly.
 They track the 5-year Government of Canada bond yield, which is the lender's funding cost benchmark.
 The spread between 5-year GoC and 5-year fixed mortgage rates is the lender's gross margin (plus credit risk and term funding cost).
-As of close April 28, 5-year GoC sits at roughly 2.95 per cent.
-Big Six discounted 5-year fixed at 4.29 to 4.94 per cent puts the spread at 134 to 199 basis points, on the higher end of the 5-year historical range (typical spreads run 130 to 180 bps).
+Specific GoC yield values render daily on the BoC selected-bond-yields page and shift with the bond market; specific Big Six discounted 5-year fixed values render on aggregator rate tables.
+The spread between them at any moment reflects funding costs, credit risk, and operational margin.

 What that means in practice: even if the Bank of Canada cuts the policy rate tomorrow, fixed rates may not move much, because the bond market has already priced in the expected path.
 The variable rate moves with prime, which moves with the BoC.
 The fixed rate moves with the bond market, which leads the BoC.